istio/istio.io/content/help/ops/traffic-management/deploy-guidelines/index.md

 ## Virtual service and destination rule host configuration merging

-In situations where it is inconvenient to define the complete set of route rule or policies for a particular host in a single `VirtualService` or `DestinationRule` resource, it may be possible to incrementally specify the configuration for the host in separate resources, which will be merged when they are applied.
+In situations where it is inconvenient to define the complete set of route rules or policies for a particular host in a single `VirtualService` or `DestinationRule` resource, it may be possible to incrementally specify the configuration for the host in separate resources, which will be merged when they are applied.